devojyoti96/MeerSOLAR/README.md

 **MeerSOLAR** is distributed on [PyPI].
 To use it:

-1. Install conda with python 3.10
+1. Create conda environment with python 3.10

     ```text
     conda create -n meersolar_env python=3.10